vmware-archive/bitfusion-with-kubernetes-integration/bitfusion_device_plugin/README.md

 ```

+### 4.3.
+The configuration of "auto-management/bitfusion parameter"

-Use the following command to see the auto-management/bitfusion set to **all**, webhook to the change of pod
+If the value of auto-management/bitfusion parameter is set to "all", use the following command to to check the status of the pod when the workload has been summited.

 ```bash
 $ kubectl edit pod -n tensorflow-benchmark bf-pkgs